CCP Games launches Eve Academy to onboard players for Eve Online

 The academy awaits

 The site offers videos, guides, and articles to help players embark on their intergalactic journey after completing the tutorial.
-It is localized in English, German, Russian, French, and Japanese, which are languages natively supported in Eve Online.
+It is localized in English, German, Russian, French, and Japanese, which are languages that Eve Online supports.

-Bergur Finnbogason, creative director for Eve Online, said in a statement that it’s no secret that Eve Online is a complex game and new players are hungry for information.
+Bergur Finnbogason, the creative director for Eve Online, said in a statement that it’s no secret that Eve Online is a complex game and new players are hungry for information.
 He said the developers have learned that players who have goals they want to accomplish in Eve Online get more enjoyment out of the game.
 Everyone has to start somewhere, and Eve Academy gives the devs an opportunity to help new players, or Capsuleers, learn the ropes and set their own goals.

 Created with input from Eve players with expertise in the game’s different professions and specializations, Eve Academy contains vital information about the game’s varied mechanics and intricate systems all in one easy-to-navigate location, making the galaxy-spanning MMO more accessible to new players.
 After deciding on a career path in Eve Academy, Capsuleers should be well-equipped with everything they need to confidently explore the vast universe of New Eden.